 4. Finglas Swimming Pool

 Finglas Swimming Pool is situated in the north of Dublin at 11 Mellowes Road.
 Here you will find a 25-meter pool with six lanes.
-This pool is open seven days a week and it opens at 7 am and closes at 21.45 from Monday to Friday.
-During the weekends a different time schedule applies.
+This pool is open seven days a week and it opens at 7 am and closes at 21.45 from Monday to Thursday.
+On Fridays, the pool closes at 19:45 and on the weekends, a different time schedule applies.
 Finglas Swimming pool is accessible to people with limited mobility.

 5. Marine Hotel